 Steps in Creating a coiled narrative pot

 that could be used on your piece.
-These could be made up stories from your imagination or actual folk or mythological references. (make sure to make your character designs your own)
+These could be made up stories from your imagination or actual folk or mythological references and draw them out using full page (Page 2)

-Choose your best shape for your vase and draw a finished draft with shading and details
+Choose your best shape for your pieces and your best narrative or symbol to combine them in a finished draft with shading and details

 Incorporating the Element of "Line" into your narrative piece